Hubert Hurkacz: 2022: Second Masters singles final and doubles title, ATP 500 title

 In January Hubert Hurkacz participated at the 2022 ATP Cup, where his win over Diego Schwartzman sealed victory for Poland over Argentina and allowed Polish team to advance to the semifinals.
-At the 2022 Australian Open Hurkacz defeated Egor Gerasimov before falling to Adrian Mannarino in the second round.
-Seeded fourth at the 2022 ABN AMRO World Tennis Tournament in Rotterdam Hurkacz overpowered Jo-Wilfried Tsonga in the first round.
+At the Australian Open, Hurkacz defeated Egor Gerasimov before falling to Adrian Mannarino in the second round.
+Seeded fourth at Rotterdam, Hurkacz overpowered Jo-Wilfried Tsonga in the first round.
 In the second round he lost to Lorenzo Musetti in three sets.

-At the 2022 Dubai Tennis Championships Hurkacz reached his first ATP 500 semifinal when he defeated Jannik Sinner in the quarterfinal.
-Seeded 5th he lost to 2nd seed Andrey Rublev in the semifinal.
+At Dubai, Hurkacz reached his first ATP 500 semifinal when he defeated Jannik Sinner.
+Seeded fifth, he lost to second seed Andrey Rublev in the semifinal.

 In March, Hurkacz, seeded eighth, entered into the Miami Open where he was the defending champion.
 After wins over Arthur Rinderknech, Aslan Karatsev and Lloyd Harris, he reached the quarterfinals where he defeated top seeded Daniil Medvedev.
 In the semifinals, he lost in a close match to Carlos Alcaraz in straight sets, which included two tiebreaks.
-Hurkacz also entered the doubles tournament with John Isner as wildcards, where they won the title, defeating Wesley Koolhof and Neal Skupski in the final.
+Hurkacz also entered the doubles tournament with John Isner as wildcards, where they won the title defeating Wesley Koolhof and Neal Skupski in the final.

 At the Monte Carlo Masters, Hurkacz recorded his 100th career victory by defeating Pedro Martínez in the second round.
 He then defeated Albert Ramos Viñolas to reach his first Masters 1000 quarterfinal on a clay court.
 At the quarterfinals he fell short to Grigor Dimitrov again in a three set thriller.

 In May, Hurkacz participated at the Madrid Open achieving victories over Hugo Dellien, Alejandro Davidovich Fokina and Dušan Lajović.
-In the quarterfinal, he lost to World No. 1 Novak Djokovic in straight sets.
+In the quarterfinal, he lost to world No. 1, Novak Djokovic, in straight sets.

-At the 2022 Italian Open (tennis), Hurkacz lost in the first round to David Goffin in two tiebreak sets.
+At the Italaian Open, Hurkacz lost in the first round to David Goffin in two tiebreak sets.

-He reached the fourth round at the French Open for the first time after beating David Goffin in the third round.
-He lost in the fourth round to the Norwegian Casper Ruud in four sets.
-With that match Hurkacz concluded his clay season as one of the best in his career so far with a win loss record of 9–3 (75% win record).
+He reached the fourth round at the French Open for the first time beating Goffin in the third.
+He lost in the fourth round to Casper Ruud in four sets.
+With that match Hurkacz concluded his clay season as one of the best in his career so far with a win-loss record of 9–3.

-In June, he won the Halle Open, his first title of 2022, on grass, as well as his first ATP 500 title, winning against the world No.1 Daniil Medvedev in the final.
+In June, he won the Halle Open, his first title of 2022, on grass, as well as his first ATP 500 title, winning against the new world No. 1, Daniil Medvedev, in the final.
 On the way to the final he defeated Maxime Cressy, Ugo Humbert, Félix Auger-Aliassime and Nick Kyrgios.
 This also became his fifth singles final in a row that he won and became the seventh player in the Open Era to win the first five ATP tour finals.